 This course will be offered online over six weeks and may be offered online over 12 weeks and five weeks face-to-face, depending on demand.
 Face-to-face sessions, if offered, may be run from either Dubbo, Port Macquarie, Sydney or Wagga Wagga.
 To register your interest in an online 12-week or five-week face-to-face session, send us an email with your preference and contact information.

 How long does the UCWE take to complete?

-This course takes 12 weeks by online, distance education or five weeks face-to-face.
+This course takes six or 12 weeks online, or five weeks face-to-face.